 - Share your concerns beyond your partner to develop a support network.

 Readers, what is a better reason for running a business than being able to educate our kids and provide them direction?
 What are some other things you do that allow you to worry less about your child’s future?
-With so much anxiety about getting into good schools to get a good job you don’t like, isn’t owning a business a fantastic way to eliminate all this worry for the next 22 years?
-Do you experience similar levels of worries and anxieties as a parent?
+How do you stop worrying about a child in this hyper-competitive world?